-Dissertation Reviews is seeking dynamic scholars in the humanities and social sciences to help broaden our innovative scholarly network.
+Dissertation Reviews is seeking dynamic scholars in the humanities and social sciences to develop new fields within our innovative scholarly network.

 As a Field Editor, you would collaborate closely with the editorial staff to develop a new branch of Dissertation Reviews.
 Specifically, you would:

 – Work with editorial staff to learn about recently defended dissertations in your field

 – Liaise with dissertation authors and reviewers in your field

 – Draw upon and expand your knowledge of the field in order to pair dissertations with appropriate reviewers

 – Act as the public face of Dissertation Reviews within your field/discipline/area

 – Collaborate with your fellow Dissertation Reviews editors in other fields to help continually improve and enhance the overall project

 All early- and mid-career faculty, post-doc, and advanced PhD students in the humanities and social sciences are eligible to apply.